-They liked North Carolina State edge rusher Bradley Chubb and Georgia linebacker Roquan Smith.
+They were known to like North Carolina State edge rusher Bradley Chubb, as the Athletic first reported, and Georgia linebacker Roquan Smith.
 They couldn't secure either elite prospect on Thursday evening.
-Denver took Chubb and No. 5.
+Denver took Chubb at No. 5.
 Chicago snagged Smith at No. 8.
 That was no surprise.

 Then the Raiders shifted focus solely on the offensive line.

 They honed in on Notre Dame’s Mike McGlinchey, universally considered the best offensive tackle in this draft.
 The 49ers snagged him at No. 9, a selection won with a tiebreaking coin flip against the Raiders.

 The Raiders didn’t use their No. 10 pick.
 They regrouped quickly and traded back with Arizona, taking the Nos.
 15, 79 and 152 selections for the drop.

 Florida State safety Derwin James and Virginia Tech linebacker Tremaine Edmunds were still available at No. 15.
 The Raiders liked them both, but were undeterred in their quest to improve the tackle spot.

 The Raiders took UCLA’s Kolton Miller at No. 15, the next tackle on their draft board.

 The pick was met with some skepticism from the fan base, which considered him unworthy of the draft slot.
 That was especially true with top defenders available who play sexier positions.
 Leaving James on the board, in particular, was a point of contention for many.